lvcarx/lsp-python/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](./assets/digits_32.png)  |  ![](./assets/digits_64.png)  |  ![](./assets/digits_256.png)  |  ![](./assets/digits_512.png)

-# pyLSP
+# lsp-python

-pyLSP is a lightweight python implementation of the Least Square Projection (LSP) dimensionality reduction technique using sklearn style API.
+lsp-python is a lightweight python implementation of the Least Square Projection (LSP) dimensionality reduction technique using sklearn style API.

 The implementation is based on the paper "Least Square Projection: A Fast High-Precision Multidimensional Projection Technique and Its Application to Document Mapping", which can be cited using: